PowerDNS/pdns/CODING_GUIDELINES.md

 * Denial of service via hash table flooding (in a map, all entries that hash to the same value are often placed into a linked-list, making it possible to cause a linear scan of entries by making all of them hash to that same value).

 The first issue can be prevented by comparing the entries and not just the value they hash to.
-The second one can be used by using some sort of secret when computing the hash so that the result cannot be guessed by the attacker.
+The second one can be avoided by using some sort of secret when computing the hash so that the result cannot be guessed by the attacker.
 That can be achieved by using an unpredictable seed for certain hash algorithms, or a secret for some other like `SipHash`.

 # Readability Tips